Skip to content

 Linear interpolation between points · readings outside 8 to 20 are not extrapolated.

 These are estimates: devices drift and brands differ.
-Cap the reference (tight) side at the rim maker's limit.
-Symmetric wheel → other side 100%.
+Cap the reference side (the higher-tension one) at the rim maker's limit.
+Symmetric wheel (e.g. a rim-brake front) → other side 100%.
 Dished wheel → set the other side below 100% (≈55% road rear) or an absolute kgf, so each side judges against its real target.
 Reference side = the higher-tension side (drive on a rear, rotor side on a disc front).

 Dish gauge (alignment / WAG)